 |From||Dann Mitchell <firstname.lastname@example.org>|

 The ideal candidate will have a PhD in a physical science discipline, with a track record in climate/atmospheric science.
-Other desired, but not essential qualities, include proficiency in Python or R, and track records in statistics and geophysical fluid dynamics.
+Other desired, but not essential qualities, include proficiency in Python or R, and track records in statistics.

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.